 Learning for Everyone

-Just like a bird is meant to fly and a fish is meant to swim, each student has their special talents and ways of learning.
-When we recognize those differences and adapt our teaching, we create a classroom where everyone feels supported and can truly shine.
+Just like a bird is meant to fly and a fish is meant to swim, each student has unique talents and ways of learning.
+When we recognize those differences and adapt our teaching, we create a classroom where everyone feels supported and can shine.
 Understanding learning styles – like the VARK model (Visual, Aural, Reading/Writing, and Kinesthetic) – gives us a roadmap for reaching each student and helping them reach their full potential.

 Additional References: